amazon-science/fair-pca/README.md

  ## Remarks

- * You might observe slightly different results from what we reported in the paper.
+ * You might observe slightly different results compared to what we reported in the paper.
 The reason is that in the paper we reran the methods of [Olfat and Aswani (2019)](https://arxiv.org/abs/1802.03765) and [Lee et al. (2022)](https://arxiv.org/abs/2109.11196) while here we use the results for these methods that are provided with the code of [Lee et al. (2022)](https://github.com/nick-jhlee/fair-manifold-pca).
-Reruning those methods requires the installation of additional software --- see the repository of [Lee et al. (2022)](https://github.com/nick-jhlee/fair-manifold-pca) for details.
+Rerunning those methods requires the installation of additional software --- see the repository of [Lee et al. (2022)](https://github.com/nick-jhlee/fair-manifold-pca) for details.

  ## Citation